micklee17/academic-record-management-system/README.md

 # Academic Record Management System
-A school project, modifed based on system in description.
+A school project, modifed based on system in the description.
 ## Development environments
 Windows 10
 VS Code